 Creating contracts in Confluence is going to involve collaborating with other teams and indeed other parties to the contract.
 It’s likely that other parties to the contract aren’t going to have access to your Confluence instance.

 This leaves you with a few options.
 You give them access by buying them a license and configuring the permissions so that they can only see the contract that’s relevant to them (the expensive option).
 Or you have to export the contract to another platform and send it via email in a different format (the inefficient option).

 Most people go for the second option, but the problem with that is you’re just creating another silo.
 And the whole point of moving everybody over to Confluence for contract management is to eliminate silos.

-There is, however, a third option, and it’s another Confluence add-on: External Share for Confluence.
+There is, however, a third option: a Confluence add-on called External Share for Confluence.
 This lets you create a secure link to a Confluence page in just a few clicks, which you can share with whoever you want.
 These links have unique, 16-character URLs with optional time limits and passwords for extra protection.
-While they’re read-only to stop your Confluence pages being edited externally, you can allow external users to add comments for suggested edits, as well as attachments should the need arise.
+While they’re read-only to stop your Confluence pages being edited externally, you can allow external users to add comments for suggested edits, as well as attachments.
 This allows collaboration on contracts to continue inside Confluence instead of on some other platform, but without the expense and complication of adding new licenses.

 A recently added feature of External Share for Confluence is the ability to share Confluence pages only with selected external users, users who need to have an External Share for Confluence account to view the page.
-As contracts often contain sensitive personal and commercial information, the Selected Users feature acts as an extra layer of protection when you are sharing your contracts with external parties.
+As agreements often contain sensitive personal and commercial information, the Selected Users feature acts as an extra layer of protection when you’re sharing your agreements with external parties.

 Using Confluence AND Jira to manage contracts